-- Select Start. click the arrow next to the Shut down button, and then click Hibernate. - 2.
+- Select Start > Control Panel > System and Security > Power Options. - 2.
 In the left pane, click Choose what the power button does. - 3.
 Click Change Settings that are currently unavailable. - 4.
-In the When I press the power button area, select Hibernate. - Click Save changes.
+In the When I press the power button area, select Hibernate. - 5.
+Click Save changes.